 Learning the styles of different eras in the history of jewelry can be complicated, so you will need to do some homework.
 The difference between a Victorian brooch and an Art Deco bracelet might be obvious, but to know what time period a piece comes from takes a bit of specialized knowledge.
 One way to learn is to watch eBay.
 Not only can you learn about different styles and periods, but you can begin to get an idea of the market value of some vintage and antique jewelry.

-While there are many reference books and websites that can help increase your knowledge base, there’s really nothing like the real thing when it comes to identifying jewelry.
+While there are many reference books (see suggestions at bottom of page) and websites that can help increase your knowledge base, there’s really nothing like the real thing when it comes to identifying jewelry.
 Museums and antique malls are great places to see jewelry from different eras.

 Using Fitting and Findings to Identify Jewelry